-Published in the February 22, 2018, edition of the Lyons Recorder.
+Published in the June 7, 2018, edition of the Lyons Recorder.

-COMMENTARY: What’s the future of affordable housing in Lyons?
+What’s the future of affordable housing in Lyons?

 by Amy Reinholds

+The Town of Lyons lost about 76-94 flood-destroyed homes in the 2013 flood.
 To get an accurate number of housing stock lost in the September 2013 flood, there are two ways to count.
 First, according to counts of Town of Lyons water taps/customer accounts, 94 customer accounts were lost after the flood (taking into account the 32 homes in Riverbend Mobile Home Park that were originally part of one water tap).
 However, some of those customer accounts were on Apple Valley Road (not in town limits), and some lots in town have more than one water tap/customer account.
 A second way to count is the number of flood-damaged homes in the Town of Lyons lost to both the federal buyout programs and to the changed use of the Riverbend Mobile Home Park property to an event venue (rezoned for commercial use), which totals 76 lost residential units.
 Federal buyouts totaled 44 units – including all residential units in the Foothills Mobile Home Park – and there were also 32 families who lost homes in the Riverbend Mobile Home Park, which was rezoned as a commercial wedding and lodging venue after the flood.

 This column is a weekly commentary (opinion column) in the Lyons Recorder about affordable housing after the September 2013 flood disaster in Lyons.
 If you have any questions, comments, or complaints about this column, please contact me directly at areinholds @ hotmail.com.
 For a history of post-flood efforts for affordable housing in Lyons, you can read previous columns from both Lyons-area newspapers posted on my blog at lyonscoloradonews.wordpress.com.